MathmoKiwi/machine-learning-bootcamp/midterm-project/README.md

 2. Which sectors are most likely to see future growth or stagnation?
 3. What are the key factors driving productivity in each sector?

+## Midterm Project Notebook

+You can find the detailed notebook for this midterm project [here](https://github.com/MathmoKiwi/machine-learning-bootcamp/blob/main/midterm-project/MidtermProject.ipynb).